BioPhoton/ngRe/README.md

 ```

 **Needs:**
-Provide an observable instead of a function
+**Provide an observable** instead of a function.

 #### Input Binding

 **_Send value changes to child compoent input `[state]="state"`_**

-In the parent component, we can connect component properties to child component inputs over specific template syntax, the square brackets `[state]`.
+In the parent component, we can connect component properties to child
+component inputs over specific template syntax, the square brackets `[state]`.
 Angular automatically updates the child component over change detection.
 In this way, we can send component properties changes.